 Is it safe for learners to practice Night Time Driving?

 Yes.
-Practicing with an instructor helps learners develop confidence and safe habits in low-light conditions.
+Working with an instructor helps students to build confidence and safe habits in low-light conditions.

 Does Night Time Driving improve overall driving skills?